patricksavalle/api-zaplog/README.md

 ## Required skills

 Advanced SQL and advanced PHP.
-We're using the full spectrum of OO PHP 7.3 syntax and the datamodel contains built-in referential integrity (foreign keys), events and triggers.
+We're using the full spectrum of object-oriented PHP 7.3 syntax and the datamodel contains built-in referential integrity (foreign keys), events, transactions and triggers.

-Knowledge of the SLIM3 framework is useful but not required.
+Knowledge of the SLIM3 framework (a port to SLIM4 is planned) is useful but not required.
 The code speaks for itself.

 ## Local deployment of the REST-server

-- Install a LAMP or XAMPP stack.
-Make sure MariaDb (mySQL) is running.
-I am using XAMP 3.2.4 (PHP 7.3, MariaDb 10.4.6), POSTMAN and MySQL Workbench.
+- Install a LAMP or XAMPP stack using MariaDb.
+Make sure MariaDb is running.
+PHP versions above 8.0 generate errors.
 PHP needs the following extensions:

       ext-json
       ext-libxml